Reporting & Resources for Sexual Assault

 Reporting to a University Official:

-Graduate/DPS students choosing to report a sexual assault to a University official may contact any of the following personnel:
+Graduate/DPS students, on any campus, choosing to report a sexual assault to a University official may contact any of the following personnel:

 Confidential On-campus Resources: